Our age is showing

 Decades of use have taken their toll; across the U.S. the infrastructure that served as the backbone of our nation is beginning to weaken.
 Annually, 240,000 water mains break in the U.S., with 850 breaks occurring daily in North America.
 This number doesn’t even include the other aging lines like electric and gas.

 Your local utilities each do their part to keep this massive infrastructure working reliably.
 However, in most cases, the lines between your curb and your home are the home owner's responsibility.
 No worries, you’ve got homeowners insurance, right?
 Wrong.
 Since line failure isn’t considered catastrophic, homeowners insurance typically won’t cover it.

 So not all home accidents are big enough to be called catastrophic; but all of them are inconvenient.
 For the just-inconvenient home accidents, like wear and tear on your home’s pipes and wires, we have a number of plans designed to protect your budget for a comfortable monthly fee.

-If you own a home, Home Protection covers the repair or replacement of utility lines, for which you are responsible, and the repair of systems not typically covered by homeowners insurance.
+If you own a home, a home warranty will help protect your budget from the cost of repairs or replacements of utility lines, for which you are responsible, and the repair of systems not typically covered by homeowners insurance.

 Running the numbers

-Even after a full year of paying $34.95 per month—for our Complete Home Protection, the highest level of protection we offer—your cost is less than $500.
+Even after a full year of paying $34.95 per month—the cost of our Complete Home Protection, the highest level of protection we offer—your cost is less than $500 per year.
 A typical outside line repair call can easily exceed $1,000, but our Complete Home Protection plan offers over $36,000 in protection.

-Our Complete Home Protection plan for your inside and outside utility lines, and your home’s HVAC systems is still less than a typical repair call.
-So when you add in the convenience of only having to make one phone call in the event of an emergency, it’s really your time AND money that we’re protecting.
+Our Complete Home Protection plan for inside and outside utility lines, and your home’s HVAC systems is still less than a typical repair call.
+So when you add in the convenience of only having to make one phone call when there is an issue, it’s really your time AND money that we’re protecting.

 Keep your savings.